chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/README.md

 2. **True Random Number Generators (TRNGs)**: TRNGs exploit physical processes (e.g., electronic noise or radioactive decay) to produce genuinely random bits.
 The advantages and challenges are discussed.

-## Designing an Advanced Random Bit Generator
+## Designing an Advanced (Post-Quantum Cryptographic) Random Bit Generator

-The research informs the design of an advanced random bit generator (Synthetic_RBG).
-By combining insights from classical cryptographic PRBGs and quantum approaches, a robust, scalable and secure generator is aimed to meet cryptographic requirements.
-Which is desgned and developed for low latency environments and stand alone applicaitons.
+This research informs the design of an advanced random bit generator, **Synthetic_RBG**.
+By integrating insights from classical cryptographic PRBGs and quantum approaches, the goal is to develop a robust, scalable, and secure generator that meets post-quantum cryptographic requirements.
+It is specifically designed and developed for low-latency environments and stand-alone applications.

 ## Assessing Randomness